Solar powered radio: A shining solution to radio power

+At first, solar powered radio seems complicated.
 You might have seen those PV panels on top of a house and thought, “How does a solar-powered radio work?”.
 However, the process is a lot simpler than it seems.

 There are two ways that you can collect solar energy.
 The first collects light from the sun, and the second involves absorbing the heat of the sun’s rays.

 The first option is the most common, and it’s the method relied on for solar powered radios.
 PV panels or photovoltaic technology absorbs the light from the sun and runs it through semiconductors connected to two crucial contacts.

 The second method of harnessing solar energy isn’t suitable to support a solar power radio.
 This method harnesses solar power as thermal energy through a series of reflections and mirrors.
 This produces steam which powers a turbine and generates electricity.

 One of the biggest issues facing designers of solar powered radios is that various features can affect the amount of power a device can produce with energy from the sun.
 For instance, the amount of sun the device is exposed to will have an impact on its performance.

 A brief history of solar power: The energy of the future

 To truly understand the potential of solar powered radio, you need a basic understanding of solar power and where it came from.
 You may be surprised to learn that solar energy has been a common method of power since the 7th century (BC).

 Of course, the technology available in solar power radio today has come a long way since those early days.
 The world’s first cell for collecting solar power was designed in the year 1767.

 A French scientist named Edmund Becquerel found out through research in his father’s lab that he could create a PV effect with an electrolytic cell using two electrodes.
 After he exposed the battery to light, the energy levels within it increased.

 A man called Charles Fritts designed the solid PV cell by covering the semiconductor’s selenium with a small layer of gold.
 It was the first demonstration that proved a solid material with no moving parts could transform the sun’s power into energy.

 Since Fritts’ discovery, scientists around the world have searched for ways to improve the performance and efficiency of PV cells.
 In 1888, a Russian scientist named Aleksandr Stoletov built the first photoelectric cell based on the photoelectric effect.

 The first practical photovoltaic cell for mass use emerged in a laboratory in 1954, designed by Daryl Chaplin.
 A few years later, the US government was testing the potential of PV cells to power the satellites orbiting the earth.

 As the decades passed by, the potential of PV cells and solar power became more significant.
 Between the 1970s and 1990s, we saw a massive uptake in the use of solar cells, as they began to appear on homes, railroad crossings and more.

 Crank radio vs. solar power radio

 As we mentioned above, radio is often a lifeline for many countries, who see their broadcasts as the only source of news and information that they can reliably access.

 However, these radios were very limited in what they could reasonably do.
 They weren’t enough to support the impoverished nations of today.
 Additionally, in the Soviet Union during the 1920s, thermoelectricity was used to power radios.

 Some scientists even explored the potential of kerosene radios and petrol radios, but none of these innovations had the same durability and sustainability offered by the crank and solar radios to come.

 Many UK companies said that the cost of wind-up radios is quite high – even if the expenses involved with running and maintaining the machines were much cheaper than they would be with battery-run receivers.

 Aid agencies were given special rates for the radios and were able to give them away in various communities for a meagre price.
 Of course, the people who didn’t get a hand-out still found that it was impossible to get their hands on the right radio.

 Although wind-up radios solved problems for many countries to a certain extent, manufacturers and scientists still felt that they needed to find a more sustainable way to provide communication to the world.

 There is an issue with solar powered radios that people won’t be able to use them at night or may forget to charge them during the day.
-However, some manufacturers have begun to solve this problem by supplying rechargeable batteries for their solar powered machines.
+Although manufacturers have begun to solve this problem by supplying rechargeable batteries for their solar powered machines.

 The benefits of solar powered radio devices

 In a time where we’re more aware of things like global warming than ever before, it’s crucial for all countries and governments to ensure that they’re taking the potential of solar power seriously.

 For instance, you can get grants that help you to place solar panels on your house, and then sell the energy that you make back to the grid.

 As a form of portable solar powered device, solar power radio offers many benefits.
 The most important advantage of all is that a solar radio is available to use anywhere.
 Solar powered systems are also lightweight, easy to carry, and highly portable.

 Aside from solar powered radios, countless other portable devices are available with solar energy solutions built into them today.
 You can find everything from solar powered cameras and surveillance systems, to smartphone chargers.

 When Trevor Baylis designed his original crank radio, he wanted to give people in Africa and other countries a chance to access the educational information they needed to improve their health and wellbeing.

 These radios take the sunlight that is abundant in many parts of the world and converts it into energy, which can keep a radio running all day long – without any cranking necessary.

 Since the original invention of the radio, this broadcasting technology has helped people around the world to come together into a more connected community.